Middle ear (otitis media) infections are very common in young children. They include:

 Before the introduction of antibiotics, mastoiditis (an infection in the bones located in the skull region behind the ears) was a serious, although rare, complication of otitis media.
 The condition is difficult to treat and requires intravenous antibiotics and drainage procedures.
 Surgery may be necessary.

 If pain and fever persist in spite of antibiotic treatment of otitis media, the doctor should check for mastoiditis.
-Most cases of mastoiditis are generally not associated with ear infections.

 If an infection of the mastoid air cells cannot be controlled with antibiotics, surgery may be needed.